seanbreckenridge/yadm-git.vim/README.md

 This uses [`jobstart`](https://neovim.io/doc/user/builtin.html#jobstart()), so it requires `neovim`.
 Am quite new to writing plugins, so would appreciate feedback and/or direction on compatibility with vim

-Should work with most vim plugin managers -- load the file in `plugin`
+Should work with all vim plugin managers -- load the file in `plugin`

 Using [`vim-plug`](https://github.com/junegunn/vim-plug)